This pumpkin millet porridge is comfort in a bowl. Flavored with pumpkin puree and easy-to-find spices, the millet porridge is great for any meal.

 I roasted kabocha mostly for photos.
-Slice the a kabocha in half and roast half of the squash.
+Slice the kabocha in half.
+Use half of the squash for roasting and use the other half for something else.
 Then, use a vegetable peeler to peel the outer skin.
 Slice the kabocha into 1/4 to 1/2-inch slices and toss with olive oil, salt, ground coriander, red chili flakes, and black pepper.
 Finally, roast the squash on a lined baking sheet at 375ºF for about 25 minutes, until fork tender.

 LOOKING FOR MORE PORRIDGE RECIPES?

 - Basic Congee Recipe (Jook) – flavored with dried seafood, ginger, and garlic

 - Vegan Congee Recipe – flavored with shiitake mushrooms, lemongrass, ginger, and garlic

 - 2 tablespoons virgin or unrefined coconut oil

 - 2 teaspoons cumin seeds (see note 1)